 Antenatal and postnatal appointments

-You can now choose one supportive person (children are still not permitted) to accompany you to antenatal appointments and scans, provided that person is not ill or showing any symptoms of coronavirus.
-If you need additional support, the supportive person can be accompanied by a:
+Provided the person is not ill or showing any symptoms of coronavirus, if you need additional support, the supportive person can be accompanied by a:

-Group antenatal classes are now restarting online or face to face subject to physical distancing being adhered to.
-Please speak to your midwife to find out what is available in your area.
-You can access online antenatal classes (using the access code TARTAN) and discuss the content with your midwife at your next appointment.
+Please speak to your midwife to find out what’s available in your area.
+You can access online antenatal classes, use the access code TARTAN, and discuss the content with your midwife at your next appointment.

 If you are well, you should be able to attend your antenatal care as normal, and in order to receive your whooping cough vaccine.